Exploring Tanzania

 Spotted Hyena

-Spotted Hyena in the Ngorongoro Conservation Area.
+Spotted Hyena calls in the Ngorongoro Conservation Area.

-"Whoo-whoop, cackle-cackle" says the Spotted Hyena.
+"Whoo-whoop, cackle-cackle" cries the Spotted Hyena.

 Nomadic, sortof